 Sophie was contented looking at the toys and she was amazed by the number of Pokemon characters that are not from Pokemon Go.
 Their merchandise sure are cute and they have EVERYTHING from toys to stationery, apparel and accessories and even food!

-Just before we headed back to our Airbnb, we saw the Calbee Plus shop and ordered a cup of freshly made jagabee potato sticks.
-It was so good and tasted so divinely sinful.
+Just before we headed back to our Airbnb, we saw a Calbee Plus shop and ordered a cup of freshly made jagabee potato sticks.
+It was so good and tasted so sinfully divine.

 We wrapped up the night for a good rest as Osaka was waiting for us.
-Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and tiny even for Tokyo’s standard.
+Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and was tiny even by Tokyo’s standard.

 Heading to Japan soon?